Kentik - Network Observability

 Manageability: A well-organized network topology simplifies network management and maintenance.
 Network administrators can more easily identify and troubleshoot issues, monitor performance, and apply updates or changes with minimal disruption.

-Cost Optimization: As part of designing an internetworked topology, organizations can identify potential peering targets that might mutually benefit from a direct interconnection.
+Cost Optimization: As part of designing an internetworked topology, organizations can identify potential peering targets that can mutually benefit from a direct interconnection.
 For more on this topic, see “What is Internet Peering?

 Network topologies must be able to represent the relationship between nodes at both a physical and a virtual level.
 In other words, a network topology should reveal how virtual machines or containers whose IP addresses are assigned via software, as opposed to physical routers, relate to each other on the network.